PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 ## 4. End-to-end Evaluation

-After the optimization strategies mentioned above, under he condition of comparable speed, PP-OCRv3 outperforms PP-OCRv2 by 5% in terms of end-to-end Hmean for Chinese scenarios.
+With the optimization strategies mentioned above, PP-OCRv3 outperforms PP-OCRv2 by 5% in terms of end-to-end Hmean for Chinese scenarios with comparable speed.
 The specific metrics are shown as follows.

 | Model | Hmean |  Model Size (M) | Time Cost (CPU, ms) | Time Cost (T4 GPU, ms) |
 |-----|-----|--------|----| --- |